-Due Monday 10th Sept 11:59 PM AEST.
+Due on Monday of week 9 11:59 PM AEST.
 Students wishing to request an extension of time for assessment must request this through the University Assessment Extension (AES) request system which can be accessed via My CQU and Moodle.
 Please refer to the Psychology Assessment Guidelines for further information about the grounds and process for extension requests.